Remortgage market picks up with new opportunities for contractors

 Multiple of contract rate

 Basically, a contractor can apply for a total mortgage, or remortgage, that is a simple multiple of their current contract rate.
 This gets around some of the issues thrown up by tax-efficient accounting methods that lead to contractors’ incomes appearing on paper to be quite low.
-And the service is not just available to established contractors, as Harris confirms that a new contractor just a week into their first contract could also apply: “The largest variable, income, is removed and so nothing is left open for interpretation.”
+And the service is not just available to established contractors, as the IFA expert confirms that a new contractor just a week into their first contract could also apply: “The largest variable, income, is removed and so nothing is left open for interpretation.”

 Although the market is moving slowly, at least it is moving, which again provides contractors with the ability to find reasonable mortgage deals.